 Tor Ewen’s project explores themes of resourcefulness inspired by the Indian value of reusing and re-adapting materials and objects.
 Redundant industrial materials, such as foam and rope have been utilised for the design whilst interior materials use tactile qualities to build an interaction with the user.

-With the creative bounds of visual communications extending more than ever this year at New Designers Part 2, Nick Raven’s work embody the innovation and future of graphic design, combining traditional printmaking, drawing and craft skills with modern print finishing.
+With the creative bounds of visual communications extending more than ever, New Designers 2017 saw Nick Raven’s work, embodying the innovation and future of graphic design whilst combining traditional printmaking, drawing and craft skills with modern print finishing.